 I Own a Mud Farm

 One good thing is that the horses don't seem to care.
-We are fortunate enough to have enough land that they can still go out each day.
+We are fortunate to have enough land that they can still go out each day.
 They are enjoying wallowing and rolling to the point that it's difficult to tell what color they are anymore.

 We have been actively working to combat the enormous amounts of mud being generated as a result of the ground being completely saturated.